wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**Version 1.6.5**

+*	Minor query fix to allow use of purely numerical positions or locations.

 **Version 1.6.4**

 *	Added missing close div to the contact form wrapper.